mala-lab/OpenCIL/README.md

 <b>3.
 OOD dataset for testing pertrained or finetuned CIL model </b>

-After training an class incremental learning model, we should test its performance on ood detection score using other ood dataset.
+After training or finetuning an class incremental learning model, we should test its performance on ood detection score using other ood dataset.

 Experiments should be conducted on both small scale and large scale dataset to demonstrate model's robustness: